 Any remaining disputes or controversies between the student and UMA arising out of or relating to the student's recruitment, enrollment, attendance, education or Career Service's assistance by UMA shall be decided by binding arbitration between the parties.
 A student desiring to file a demand for arbitration should contact UMA Cares at 800-509-5474 or umacares@ultimatemedical.edu which will provide the student with a copy of the AAA Commercial Rules.
 The Student is permitted, but not required, to be represented by an attorney at his or her own expense at the Arbitration.
 When applicable, a student may seek to pursue their claim in small claims court instead of arbitration.

-While UMA encourages students to work with us to resolve any issues, you may also file complaints with the relevant state agency or the Accrediting Council for Independent Colleges and Schools (ACICS).
-For state specific information, please visit the state listing located at ulimatemedical.edu/agencycontactinformationonline.pdf.
+While UMA encourages students to work with us to resolve any issues, you may also file complaints with the relevant state agency.
+For state specific information, please visit the state listing located at <a href="https://linking.ncbi.nlm